rahulgopinath/rahulgopinath.github.io/_posts/2026-06-09-ttt-grammar-inference.markdown

 and routes left (no) or right (yes).
 Each leaf is a known state.

-The discriminator suffixes at different nodes are **independent strings** with no relationship to each other — they play the same role as the suffix columns in L*, but each counterexample adds exactly one, rather than all
+The discriminator suffixes at different nodes are **independent strings** with no relationship to each other; they play the same role as the suffix columns in L*, but each counterexample adds exactly one, rather than all
 $$ k $$ suffixes of the counterexample at once.